AndrewKassab/precisepass/README.md

 *Password copied to clipboard
 ```
 # Extra information / Security
-On first use, a password file is created in the user's /etc directory.
-The privileges
+On first use, a password file is created and the privileges
 are automatically set so that it can only be accessed with root / administrative priviledges.
 Use of the script will also require root, so the script will prompt the user for a password
 upon use if they are not already within a sudo / root session.
 The manager works by searching